 The year 1997 marked the entry of a second South Australian club, Port Adelaide.
 The Crows finished fourth to qualify for its first finals series since 1993, and hosted fifth-placed West Coast in the First Elimination Final.
 In the first final ever to be played at Football Park, the Crows won 14.
 15 (99) to 9.
 12 (66).
-The next week, Adelaide benefited from the finals system in use at the time and hosted the higher ranked Geelong, who had finished second but were forced to play away due to losing in the previous week to North Melbourne.
-The Crows won narrowly: 11.
-10 (76) to 9.
+The next week, Adelaide benefited from the finals system in use at the time and hosted the higher ranked Geelong, who had finished two places above the Crows but were forced to play away due to losing the previous week to North Melbourne.
+The Crows won narrowly in a controversial match, where a clear forward 50 mark to Geelong's Leigh Colbert during a critical stage of the third quarter was not awarded by field umpire Grant Vernon.
+Final scores: Adelaide 11.
+10 (76) to Geelong 9.
 14 (68).
 This set up an away Preliminary Final against the Western Bulldogs at the MCG.
 Despite losing Coleman Medallist Tony Modra, who had kicked 84 goals for the season, to an ACL injury in the first quarter and trailing by 31 points at half time, the Crows kicked four unanswered goals in the last quarter to record a two-point victory, 12.
 21 (93) to 13.
 13 (91), with Darren Jarman kicking a goal to put Adelaide in front with less than two minutes remaining.
 This allowed the Crows to qualify for their first AFL Grand Final, to be played against St Kilda at the MCG a week later.